EdbMails EDB Recovery and Migration software

 • Hub Transport server

-Managing Public Folders: Migrating public folders can be a challenging task, especially when dealing with modern public folders in Exchange 2013.
-However, it was still possible to migrate public folder content to SharePoint.
+Managing Public Folders: Migrating public folders can be complex, particularly when moving to modern public folders in Exchange 2013 and later versions.
+While it’s possible to move public folder content to SharePoint, many organizations still choose to retain them within Exchange.

 Moving to Exchange 2013 / 2016 / 2019